Divergence of separated nets with respect to displacement equivalence: Negative Results

 Therefore, using Kirszbraun's Theorem~\cite{Kirszbraun1934}, each $f_n$ can be extended to an $o(R_n)$-Lipschitz mapping $\cl{f}_n\colon \cl{B}\to\R^d$.
 Now for any $x\in\cl{B}$ we choose $x_n\in X_n$ such that $\enorm{x-x_n}\leq\frac{2b}{R_n}$.
 Considering that $f_n(x_n)=\cl{f}_n(x_n)$ and \eqref{eq:f_n_disp_vanishes} we get that

 where the $o(1)$ expression above is independent of $x$.
 This shows that $\cl{f}_{n}$ converges uniformly to $\id|_{\cl{B}}$.

 As a shortcut, we write $\mu_n:=\mu_{R_n}$.
-By an application of Prokhorov's theorem, we observe that the sequence $(\mu_{n})$ coverges weakly to the Lebesuge measure on $\cl{B}$ if and only if all of its weakly convergent subsequences do.
+By an application of Prokhorov's theorem, we observe that the sequence $(\mu_{n})$ converges weakly to the Lebesgue measure on $\cl{B}$ if and only if all of its weakly convergent subsequences do.
 Therefore, it is enough to verify the assertion of the lemma for an arbitrary weakly convergent subsequence of $(\mu_{n})$.
-We may assume, without loss of generality, that this given weakly convergent subsequene is the original sequence $(\mu_{n})$.
-Now we want to show that $\br*{\cl{f}_n}_\sharp (\mu_n)$ converges weakly to $\rest{\leb}{\cl{B}}$; then \cite[Lem.~5.6]{DKK2018} finishes the proof.
-We define
+We may assume, without loss of generality, that this given weakly convergent subsequence is the original sequence $(\mu_{n})$ and write $\mu$ for its weak limit.
+Using \cite[Lem.~5.6]{DKK2018} we get that $\br*{\cl{f}_n}_\sharp (\mu_n)$ converges weakly to $\br*{\rest{\id}{\cl{B}}}_\sharp (\mu)=\mu$.
+Consequently, it suffices to prove that $\br*{\cl{f}_n}_\sharp (\mu_n)$ converges weakly to $\rest{\leb}{\cl{B}}$.